nathanhammond/ember-route-alias/README.md

 [![Ember Observer Score](http://emberobserver.com/badges/ember-route-alias.svg)](http://emberobserver.com/addons/ember-route-alias)
 [![Code Climate](https://codeclimate.com/github/nathanhammond/ember-route-alias/badges/gpa.svg)](https://codeclimate.com/github/nathanhammond/ember-route-alias)

-This Ember addon makes it easy to create multiple paths to the same route.
-By default it uses the same set of assets as the original route, but individual assets for each route can be overidden.
+This Ember addon does two things:
+1. **Makes it easy to create multiple paths to the same route** - By default it uses the same set of assets as the original route, but individual assets for each route can be overidden.
+2. **Enables marking routes as invalid terminal (aka leafmost) routes** - Doing so requires declaring what route should actually be the terminal route.

 It also includes a simple `{{#rel-link-to}}` helper to make template reuse easier.